corybrunson/bitriad/README.md

 ## package

-The folder "triadic" includes all functions, documentation for most, and eight example networks, which can be installed as an R package.
+The repo can now be installed (or, as in the introduction, loaded without installation) as an R package.